alphagov/govuk-design-system/src/components/button/index.md

 You may need to include more or different words to better describe the action.
 For example, ‘Add another address’ and ‘Accept and claim a tax refund’.

 Align the primary action button to the left edge of your form.

-{% call wcagNote({id: "wcag-interact-button"}) %}

-<p>Do not decrease the height or target area of the Button component.
-This is to make sure users can easily interact with it.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 There are 2 ways to use the Button component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.